The Experience – Hiking:

 The Experience – Biking:

 Hop on a beach cruiser and explore Cumberland at your own pace.
-The Dungenness Ruins and nearby Ice House museum are a short ride under the oaks, and you’ll learn plenty about the island’s history.
+The Dungeness Ruins and nearby Ice House museum are a short ride under the oaks, and you’ll learn plenty about the island’s history.
 Looking for a longer distance adventure?
 Pack your picnic lunch and a thermos of sweet tea in your bike basket and head north on the Main Road to ride to the Plum Orchard Mansion or beyond.

 - Easy to moderate terrain is fun for everyone